HolbieWan/holbertonschool-higher_level_programming/restful-api/00-README.md

 # A brief summary explaining the differences between HTTP and HTTPS.

+HTTP (Hypertext Transfer Protocol) and HTTPS (Hypertext Transfer Protocol Secure) are both protocols used for transmitting data over the internet, but they differ primarily in terms of security:

+**Security:**

++ HTTP: Transmits data in plain text, making it susceptible to interception and manipulation by attackers.
+It lacks encryption, authentication, and data integrity checks.

++ HTTPS: Provides a secure connection through the use of SSL/TLS encryption.
+Data transmitted over HTTPS is encrypted, ensuring confidentiality, integrity, and authenticity.
+Protocol:

++ HTTP: Operates over a standard TCP connection on port 80.
++ HTTPS: Uses HTTP over SSL/TLS, typically operating on port 443.
+Authentication:

++ HTTP: Does not provide authentication mechanisms, making it vulnerable to man-in-the-middle attacks.
++ HTTPS: Uses SSL/TLS certificates to authenticate the server and, optionally, the client.
+This ensures that users are communicating with the intended server and not an impostor.

+**Trust:**

+HTTP: Does not establish trust between the client and server.
+HTTPS: Establishes trust through SSL/TLS certificates, which are issued by trusted Certificate Authorities (CAs).
+This helps users verify the identity of the server they are connecting to.
+In summary, HTTPS provides a secure and encrypted communication channel over the internet, while HTTP transmits data in plain text, leaving it vulnerable to interception and manipulation.
+HTTPS is essential for protecting sensitive information, such as login credentials, payment details, and personal data, exchanged between clients and servers.

 ## A depiction or outline of the structure of an HTTP request and response:

+## HTTP Request:

+**Request Line:**

+Method: GET, POST, PUT, DELETE, etc.
+URI (Uniform Resource Identifier): Path to the requested resource.
+HTTP Version: Version of the HTTP protocol being used.
+Headers:

+Contains additional information about the request.
+Examples: Host, User-Agent, Content-Type, Accept, etc.
+Body (Optional):

+Contains additional data sent with POST, PUT, or PATCH requests.
+Not present in GET requests.

+## HTTP Response:

+**Status Line:**

+<br>**Protocol Version:** HTTP/1.1, HTTP/2, etc.
+<br>**Status Code:** Three-digit numerical code indicating the outcome of the request.
+<br>**Reason Phrase:** Brief description of the status code.
+Headers:

+Contains metadata about the response.
+Examples: Content-Type, Content-Length, Server, etc.

+**Body:**
+<br>Contains the actual data returned by the server.

+Can be HTML, JSON, XML, or any other content type depending on the request and server configuration.

+Not present in responses to HEAD requests or in certain status codes like 204 No Content.

 ## Lists of common HTTP methods with their descriptions and possible use cases: